rapPayne/react_in_3_weeks/labs/3.1 Drawing lists/README.md

 1. Edit Order.js.
 Find the `<tr>` that should be repeated.
 2. See if you can figure out how to `map()` over the rows, interpolating all the values.
 3. Bonus!!
 While we're here, display all the remaining order data.
-First `import { getNumberOfDiners, getOrderTotal } from "./utilities";` then use those functions in expressions.
+First `import { getOrder, getMenuItem, getMenuItems, getNumberOfDiners, getOrderTotal } from './utilities';` then use those functions in expressions.
 Display the other pieces of data as well, like customer's userId, credit card pan, location, order time, and so on.

 If you need some hints, here's a solution:
 <details>